userdocs/qbittorrent-nox-static/docs/patching.md

 The script supports the automatic patching of libtorrent and qbittorrent when building, providing certain conditions are met.
 You can do it in two ways, local or via a GitHub repo.

-> [!tip] Use the help command to get more infomation
+> [!tip|iconVisibility:hidden|labelVisibility:hidden] Use the help command to get more infomation

 ```bash
 bash ~/qbittorrent-nox-static.sh -h-pr